 - 1. Define the term management science. - 2.
 Describe the nature of management science. - 3.
 Explain what a mathematical model is. - 4.
 Use a mathematical model to perform break-even analysis. - 5.
 Use a spreadsheet model to perform break-even analysis. - 6.
-Identify the levels of annual savings that management science sometimes can provide to organizations. - 7.
+Describe the relationship between analytics and management science. - Identify the levels of annual savings that management science sometimes can provide to organizations. - 8.
 Identify some special features of this book.